MaroueneA/shiftrx-mvp/README.md

 # ShiftRx MVP

-This project is a minimal viable product (MVP) for the ShiftRx AI application, which helps healthcare facility managers post shift requirements quickly.
-The MVP includes a single endpoint that accepts shift details in natural language, processes them using an LLM, and stores the parsed information in a PostgreSQL database.
+ShiftRx MVP is a minimal viable product for an AI-powered staffing solution designed for healthcare facility managers.
+It allows managers to quickly post shift details by sending natural language requests.
+The application processes the input using an LLM (OpenAI GPT-3.5 Turbo) to extract key shift details, which are then stored in a PostgreSQL database.

 ## Features

-- **Single API Endpoint:** `POST /shifts/create`
-- **LLM Integration:** Uses the OpenAI API (or a local LLM) to extract key shift details from natural language input.
+- **Natural Language Processing:** Uses OpenAI's GPT-3.5 Turbo to parse shift details from a free-form text input.
+- **RESTful API:** A single endpoint (`POST /shifts/create`) accepts user input and returns a confirmation with a unique shift ID.
-- **Database Persistence:** Stores shift details (position, start time, end time, rate) in a PostgreSQL database.
+- **Database Persistence:** Shift details including position, start time, end time, rate, facility name, and location are stored in a PostgreSQL database.
+- **Robust Error Handling & Logging:** Comprehensive logging is implemented using Python's logging module.
+- **Continuous Integration (CI):** Automated tests are executed on every commit using GitHub Actions.

 ## Technologies Used

-- **Python 3** and **Flask** for the REST API
-- **PostgreSQL** for database management
-- **OpenAI API**  for natural language processing
-- **psycopg2** for PostgreSQL connectivity
-- **python-dotenv** for environment variable management
+- **Backend Framework:** Python with Flask
+- **Database:** PostgreSQL (with schema including columns: `id`, `position`, `start_time`, `end_time`, `rate`, `facility_name`, `location`, `created_at`)
+- **NLP/LLM Integration:** OpenAI GPT-3.5 Turbo
+- **Environment Management:** python-dotenv
+- **Testing:** pytest
+- **CI/CD:** GitHub Actions

 ## Setup Instructions